PowerLoom/audit-protocol/go/pruning/simulation/README.md

 # Running simulation for the Pruning service

-### Prerequisites
+## Prerequisites

 1. Docker should be installed
 2. IPFS node running on docker with exposed port `5001`
 3. Golang should be installed

-### Running simulation
+## Running simulation

-For running simulation first we export states of the source instance which is already running PowerLoom system.
+To run simulation, first we export states of the source instance which is already running PowerLoom system.
-States here are `protocol state` and `ipfs local cache`
+States here are `protocol state`, `ipfs local cache` and `local disk cache`

-1. Run `pre_simulation_setup.sh` to setup the environment for pruning
+### Run `pre_simulation_setup.sh` to setup the environment for pruning

+Pre simulation setup script will export the above-mentioned states from source instance and copy them to the current instance.

+- gets protocol state from pooler service
+- gets ipfs local cache from source ipfs instance
+- gets local disk cache from audit-protocol service's local cache (which contains snapshot files <cid.json>)

 ```shell
 cd audit-protocol/go/pruning/simulation